Low Sugar Jam (Strawberry, Peach, Raspberry, Greengage)

 Pectin

 Greengage plums are naturally high in pectin and sugar so they set up on their own and didn't need pectin.
-For the strawberry, raspberry, peach, and blackberry, I used Pomona's Universal Pectin since it works with lower sugar recipes and seems like a relatively clean product.
+For the strawberry, raspberry, peach, and olallieberry, I used Pomona's Universal Pectin since it works with lower sugar recipes and seems like a relatively clean product.
 It was also the only pectin available at the store.

 Gear